karthikpdm/Devops_interview_questions/Devops_mock_interview_2.md

 GIT
 ---------------------------------------------------------------------------------------------------------------------------------
 1. Lets say your organization has github and bitbucket to store code, you have cloned a repo onto your local and changed directory name. after some days one of your team members asks you to share clone link, how would you provide the same?
+Ans: git remote -v so that we can get a orgin of the repo
-2. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?
+3. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?
+Ans: git clone -b --single-branch -depth 1 url
-3. what is submodule and why we need submodule?
+5. what is submodule and why we need submodule?
-4. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?
+6. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?
+Ans : git rm --cached <filename>

 Maven
 --------------------------------------------------------------------------------------------------------------------------